 There are so many conflicting articles on the internet regarding what you should do for good gut health.
 What are the best foods for gut health?
 Which foods are bad for gut health?
 It’s all very convoluted and frankly neurotic.

-While the health community is in consensus that all eliminating processed foods helps improve gut health, some tout high-fiber diets, while others recommend a carnivore diet…and everything in between.
-If you’re at a point where you’re trying various elimination diets to no avail, it’s likely time to figure out the culprit of your symptoms.
+The health community is in consensus that all eliminating processed foods, particularly gluten, dairy, and sugar helps improve gut health, some tout high-fiber diets, others may recommend a carnivore diet…and everything in between.

 What helped me when I was in the thick of a flair was eating low-FODMAP foods, sweating regularly, and prioritizing protein and resistant starch over fiber.